DemoFest Frequently Asked Questions

 DemoFest is an opportunity for people to share and discuss the projects they’re working on with others rather than a place to sell courses, software, or services.
 Because of this, the following types of presentations will not be accepted to DemoFest:

-If you’re a vendor of learning technologies and want an opportunity to demonstrate your products or services at Learning Solutions, contact Cheri Lynch to inquire about exhibiting on the expo floor, product stage sessions, and other marketing promotional opportunities.
+If you’re a vendor of learning technologies and want an opportunity to demonstrate your products or services in the Learning Solutions Digital Experience, contact Lenore Higgins to inquire about marketing and promotional opportunities.

 Can vendors of eLearning products or custom development services participate?